AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 All new source files should begin with a copyright and license stating:

+    //
+    // SPDX-License-Identifier: BSD-3-Clause
     // Copyright (c) Contributors to the OpenEXR Project.
-All rights reserved.
-    // SPDX-License-Identifier: BSD-3-Clause
+    //

 #### Third-party libraries

 Prefer C++11 `std` over boost where possible.
 Use boost classes you